secretstartups/handbook/content/handbook/people-group/talent-assessment.md

 ### Eligibility

 Anyone hired on or before October 31st should receive a Performance and Growth Potential assessment.
-However, if the team member being assessed has been with GitLab for a period of 3 months or less:
+However, if the team member being assessed has been with GitLab for a period of 3 months or less or recently transferred roles or was promoted, please see the Too New To Rate description (https://handbook.gitlab.com/handbook/people-group/talent-assessment/#too-new-to-rate).

-- It is likely that these team members will fall into `Developing` for performance and should not expect a compensation adjustment, although they are still eligible to be reviewed.
-This is because team members generally need several months to get adjusted to their role and responsibilities, and we aim to hire team members at their accurate market rate.
-- Team member manager do not need to complete the full self-assessment or manager evaluation form if they have been employed less than 3 months, but a rating should be allocated.

-While there are exceptions, this is the general guideline.

 ### Team Member Self-Evaluations